Eclectic Spacewalk #9 - Consilience

 (Video via The Feynman Series)

-The real problem of consciousness, what exactly is outside the observable universe, how humans will only ever know or use a finite set of integers, and how our understanding can change over time are other really interesting thought experiments regarding known unknowns.
+The real problem of consciousness, what exactly is outside the observable universe, how humans will only ever know or use a finite set of integers, and how our understanding can change over time are other interesting thought experiments regarding known unknowns.

 Unknown Unknowns: we don't know we don't know (Could be anything)